 2014 - 2015: Educational coordinator for homework assistance program at Association Le Rocher (primary and secondary levels).

-I try to keep track of some of my past talks in my CV.
-Fun fact, I gave a TEDx talk during my Ph.D. on the topic "Un Univers sans limite ?" (in French, at Pôle Universitaire Léonard de Vinci, Paris-La Défense).
-You can watch it here!
+During my Ph.D., I gave a TEDx talk entitled “Un Univers sans limite ?” (in French), at Pôle Universitaire Léonard de Vinci (Paris–La Défense).